-* Be sure to use watermarks over portfoios and other information that you want to remain proprietary.
+* Be sure to use watermarks over portfolios and other information that you want to remain proprietary.

 I’m a LinkedIn All Star!
 What else should I know about navigating the system?

-- In general, you should only make connections with people who you have a personal or professional realationship with.
+- In general, you should only make connections with people who you have a personal or professional relationship with.